MyAllianceAus/NSW-Small-Business-Energy-Alliance/index.markdown

 ![NSW Small Business Energy Alliance.
 Uniting for Fair Energy Prices & Success.
 Advocate Educate Collaborate.](/assets/22.jpg)

+If you are in an embedded network you are luck to be getting less than half of the current offer.

+In Monetary terms you could literally be saving up to $1,000 a month or more.
+Why put it off any longer?
+Put the money back in your pocket !!

 NSW Small Business Energy Alliance is the first of a series of Energy focused  advocacy, educational and collaborative movements around the country that is targeted at helping small business.

 By providing access to some of the <b>sharpest prices in the electricity market</b> along with services designed to empower small business with the tools, education and confidence to navigate the market.